• Skip to main content

 Also, intended to be worn with formal attire, the thick watch may be too thick for those preferring a narrow-cuffed shirt to something more comfortable.

-Still, I am pretty sure that a great number of customers (especially those with large wrists that simply dwarf the usual dressy time measuring devices measuring around 39 millimeters in diameter) will simply love the size of this thing.
+Still, I am pretty sure that a great number of customers (especially those with large wrists that simply dwarf the usual dressy time-measuring devices measuring around 39 millimeters in diameter) will simply love the size of this thing.

-As for the price, the watch will be offered at MSRP of $21,000: in the same ballpark as other gold timepieces with similar functionality.
+As for the price, the watch will be offered at an MSRP of $21,000: in the same ballpark as other gold timepieces with similar functionality.

 WWR Verdict